-Before you explore all of these cotton mouth cures, know that everyone is unique — what works for one person may not necessarily work for another.
+Before you explore all of these cotton mouth remedies, know that everyone is unique—what works for one person may not necessarily work for another.

-However, you can spot a trend here: primarily stick to items that help you salivate more.
-This means citrusy and sour fruits and similar condiments.
+However, you can spot a trend here: Primarily stick to condiments that help you salivate more.

-As this is a subjective matter, there is also a large group of users that believe sugary and fatty stuff helps them out (like chocolate milk).
-And, as always, there is a lot of store-bought items that work just fine.
+As this is subjective, there is also a large group of users that believe sugary and fatty stuff helps them out (like chocolate milk).
+And, as always, there are a lot of store-bought items that work just fine.